 Mental Illness is not an easy subject for everyone to understand, nonetheless, it is real, and it’s tough to live with.
 Here are some ways you can help.Tweet

 We all know that there are many factors that prevent people with mental illness from getting help.
 Chief among them is the pervasive stigma that’s around Mental Health – a stigma that, thankfully, many are working hard to eliminate.

 But is this the only reason why people are reluctant to seek out the help of a mental-health professional?
 From my view, there are a whole host of reasons why people don’t get help.
 Below are some reasons I feel are some of the biggest:

 - Societal pressures to “walk it off”

 - Helpers don’t help themselves.

-While It’s certainly true, that there are many well-meaning people out there, these brand of phrases just aren’t helpful.
-In fact, they may make someone feel worse; thus making people with mental illness shrink even further into the background.
-When this happens, people are way less likey to get help.
+While it’s certainly true that there are many well-meaning people out there, these kinds of phrases just aren’t helpful.
+In fact, they may make someone feel worse, thus making people with mental illness shrink even further into the background.
+When this happens, people are way less likely to get help.

 What to do when someone talks to you about their Mental Health.

-Again, it doesn’t matter how you personally feel, do your best to acknowledge their challenges.
-This can be done by.
-Responding with. “your depression must be difficult for you, is there anything I can do to help?”
-The, focus on them, go back to listening.
+Again, it doesn’t matter how you personally feel – just do your best to acknowledge their challenges.
+This can be done by responding with “Your depression must be difficult for you.
+Is there anything I can do to help?”
+Then, focus on them, and go back to listening.